 Most management books encourage them.
 Most business gurus endorse them.
-But for many employees the idea of participating in team-building activities often leads to some less than positive reactions, with their emotions running the gauntlet from boredom to embarrassment.
+But for many employees the idea of taking part in team-building activities often leads to some less than positive reactions, with their emotions running the gauntlet from boredom to embarrassment.

 The research is available that backs up the effectiveness of team building and it has long been acknowledged that, when done right, team-building activities build trust, calm conflict, encourage communication, and increase collaboration.
 Effective team building also means more engaged employees, which is good for company culture and boosting the bottom line.

 But all too often employees think team-building is lame.
 So managers drop the idea.
 But it does not have to be that way.
 You can offer team-building activities that do all the things they are supposed to do-and more- by simply changing the way you approach them.
 Here are some tips and ideas to get you started.

 The most successful team-building activities are those that do not feel like a lecture or just another meeting in the conference room, but this time one with whiteboards filled with 'games' instead of sales figures.
 Activities that are obviously designed to 'teach life lessons' or overtly push the corporate agenda feel more like a day back in high school, and not a fun day either.

 The best team-building days are those that involve everyone spending time together, sharing an experience or working towards a common goal, but they are not necessarily corporate goals.
 For example, challenging your staff to learn a line dance to perform together at a local bar is likely to create more bonding and camaraderie than a whole day in the conference room ever could.

 Go Beyond the Company Picnic

 Now that we have established that the best team building experiences take place out of the office, where should you go?
 Things like a company picnic are rather dated at this point and for some this kind of forced socialization is uncomfortable and something they would rather avoid.